 - BRWS uses ParentSquare to communicate school wide information.

-- The BRWS community will follow the Guidelines and Actions for COVID-19 Exposure for communicating any group quarantine needs.
+- The BRWS community will follow the current Guidelines and Actions for COVID-19 Exposure for communicating any group quarantine needs.

 Staff Training and Family Education